CRO

 For inconclusive:

-• The effect is smaller than your MDE — document this
+• Effect is smaller than you expected; document this

-• Consider: Is it worth running a larger test to detect smaller effects?
+• Consider: Is it worth a larger test to detect the effect?

 CRO Process Timeline